PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 - Interaction Display
 - Adding Files and Exporting Pathways
 - Time Series Analysis
-- Sidebar and Pathway Information
+- Side bar and Pathway Information

 Clicking "Get Started" button (**C**) in (**Fig.2**) will take you to the File Upload page, just like "Get Started" Button (**A**) in (**Fig.1**).